 White Rose Maths is used to provide your child with a secure understanding of both number and space, shape and measure.
-This term, your child will be learning about numbers to 10:
+By the end of Reception, your child should be able to:

 In Reception play based learning is promoted and achieved through continuous provision.
 We plan the environment carefully to ensure that the provision provides challenge and meets the needs of your child.
 There will be invitations for learning, set up by adults and linked to the topic, but your child will also have have the ability to direct their own play.
 Your child will have free flow access to the outside area at all times.
 Playful adults will play alongside your child, introducing new language, providing challenge and making online assessments on Learning Book, which you are able to access from home.